jonnonz1/nz-statute-book/acts/public/1992/public-and-community-housing-management-act-1992.md

 ### 107 Calculating income-related rents
 (1) An income-related rent (calculated on a weekly basis) is the higher of the following rents:
-  (a) a rent calculated by reference to household income under subsection (2):
+  (a) a rent calculated under subsection (2):
-  (b) a rent calculated by reference to benefit levels under subsection (3).
+  (b) a rent calculated under subsection (3).
-(2) A rent calculated by reference to household income is the sum of— (a) the prescribed proportion of the sum of the assessable incomes of the applicable persons concerned, up to the prescribed threshold (or the threshold prescribed for tenants of a category to which the tenant belongs); and
+(2) A rent referred to in subsection (1)﻿(a) is the sum of— (a) the prescribed proportion of the sum of the assessable incomes of the applicable persons concerned, up to the prescribed threshold (or the threshold prescribed for tenants of a category to which the tenant belongs); and
   (b) the prescribed proportion of any amount by which that sum is greater than that threshold; and (c) if any of the applicable persons is eligible to receive family tax credits under subparts MA to MF and MZ of the Income Tax Act 2007, the prescribed proportion of the lesser of—
     (i) the total of the amounts that the applicable persons are eligible to receive as family tax credits under those subparts; and
-    (ii) a prescribed amount (or an amount calculated by a prescribed means).
+    (ii) a prescribed amount (or an amount calculated by a prescribed means); and (d) if the applicable persons receive contributions from additional residents, 62% of the sum of the contributions from the additional residents.
-(3) A rent calculated by reference to benefit levels is the sum of— (a) the prescribed proportion of the rate (before reduction on account of income) of jobseeker support stated in clause 1(b) to (j) of Part 1 of Schedule 4 of the Social Security Act 2018 that would be appropriate if the tenant were a beneficiary; and
+(3) A rent referred to in subsection (1)﻿(b) is the sum of— (a) the prescribed proportion of the rate (before reduction on account of income) of jobseeker support stated in clause 1(b) to (j) of Part 1 of Schedule 4 of the Social Security Act 2018 that would be appropriate if the tenant were a beneficiary; and
   (b) if any of the applicable persons is eligible to receive family tax credits under subparts MA to MF and MZ of the Income Tax Act 2007, the prescribed proportion of the lesser of—
     (i) the total of the amounts that the applicable persons are eligible to receive as family tax credits under those subparts; and
-    (ii) a prescribed amount (or an amount calculated by a prescribed means).
+    (ii) a prescribed amount (or an amount calculated by a prescribed means); and (c) if the applicable persons receive contributions from additional residents, 62% of the sum of the contributions from the additional residents.

 ### 108 Assessable income
 The assessable income of an applicable person is the agency's estimate of the person's weekly income from all sources,—